richardli/SUMMER/cran-comments.md

 Installing package into '/home/hornik/tmp/R.check/r-release-gcc/Work/build/Packages' (as 'lib' is unspecified)

 We added the vignette output to inst/doc.
+We also have switched to a static vignette, but with source code available and shown.

 ## Version 0.2.0 Update